Arrow Source Trail

 Spec N Stats for Bus Route

-Start: Fforest Inn Climbing: 250 Meters Distance: 9 Miles Time: 4.5 Hours Walking Grade: 3
+Start: Fforest Inn if using public transport, Llynheilyn lake if using a car.
+Climbing: 359 Meters Distance: 6.5 Miles Time: 03.15 Hours Walking Grade: 3

 Summary

 With well laid out tracks the Arrow Trail requires moderate effort to walk.
-We've said 4.5 hours to New Radnor from the Fforest Inn because we are accounting for simply enjoying the space.
-For back to the car it's quicker and a shorter day out at about 6.5 miles.
+We've said 03.5 hours because we are accounting for simply enjoying the space.
 There's heather clad slopes, an enchanting river source, amazing views and full on farming country along the way.
 All in all it's a varied, beautiful and awe inspiring walk.

 Some Links